Word Gems

 Over the years, I’ve often thought of Anderson’s standing defenseless in the open sunny air.
 For this is exactly what we are unwilling to do.
 Instead, as Dr. Ernest Becker employs the phrase, we “embed ourselves in other-power.”
 What does this mean?

 Almost 100% of the perplexed and besieged denizens of planet Earth are engaged in some aspect of cultism, be it the political, religious, or corporate variety.
 Cultism is not what you think.
-It is to unwarrantedly seek protection, in a hostile and uncertain world, a surrendering of autonomy to various forms of Dear Leader.
+It is to unwarrantedly seek protection from this world's uncertainties and threats by surrendering autonomy and critical-reasoning faculties to various forms of Dear Leader.
 It is to refuse to stand defenseless in the open sunny air.
 All this fear-of-life leads us to repression.

 standing defenseless in the open sunny air, embracing the inner life